 Torah put in simple terms

 Most would agree that the most important thing anyone can do is to find their way to God...but there is a second part to it: OBEYING Him.
 Most people have no clue that they are NOT obeying Him; they are under the false impression that all we have to do is "believe in Jesus," and nothing else.
-That is one reason why there are more than 33,000 Christian "denominations" today.
+That is one reason why there are around 40,000 Christian "denominations" today.

 By the way, many Christians keep insisting "Jesus fulfilled it all"...But the thing is, what He "fulfilled" was the need for man to kill innocent animals to atone for their sins.
-Yeshua was our Final SIN Sacrifice/Covering; He martyred Himself on the stake on our behalf so that all that would be required to enter heaven was "belief" in Him.
+Yeshua was our Final SIN "Offering"; he martyred Himself on the stake on our behalf so that all that would be required to enter heaven was "belief" in him.
 This in no way negated the need to OBEY God's forever commands!

-"Fulfilled" never meant "abolish" or "put an end to."
+By the way, "fulfilled" never meant "abolish" or "put an end to."
 For instance, when you were born you fulfilled your mother's dream of having a child.
 Did that put an end to her dream?
 No!
-It fulfilled it because she now had a real child in her arms and could continue her "dream" for her child's life (school, home, family, eventual marriage, etc.) It means you were now here in the world and there was a purpose for you beyond "being born" - which was part of your mother's dream for a child in her life....
+It was fulfilled because she now had a real child in her arms and could continue her "dream" for her child's life (school, home, family, grandchildren, etc.) It means you were now here in the world and there was a purpose for you beyond "being born" - which was part of your mother's dream for a child in her life....

 Here's the thing:

 Nobody is suggesting that YHWH's love is conditional.
 He loves us, no matter what.
 But why would that negate obedience to His rules?
 Where are we given permission to ignore His "forever" commands, just because "Jesus died"?
 Where did Jesus personally ever say that His death was to negate His Father's Torah?
-In view of Numbers 15:13-16, it's logical to assume that ALL believers are to be Torah observant, because YHWH Himself, in that passage, said it a total of four times, in four different ways:
+In Exodus 12:49 and Numbers 15:13-16, we see how adamant YHWH is about obedience:

 Numbers 15: 13 "'Everyone who is native-born must do these things in this way when he brings an offering made by fire as an aroma pleasing to the LORD.
 14 For the generations to come, whenever an alien or anyone else living among you presents an offering made by fire as an aroma pleasing to the LORD, he must do exactly as you do.
 15 The community is to have the same rules for you and for the alien living among you; this is a lasting ordinance for the generations to come.
 You and the alien shall be the same before the LORD: 16 The same laws and regulations will apply both to you and to the alien living among you.'"